 A geoprocessing service can contain one or more tools that use input data from a client application, process it, and return output in the form of features, maps, reports, files, or services.
-These tools are first authored and run in ArcGIS Pro or ArcGIS Desktop, typically as a custom model or script tools, before being shared to an ArcGIS Server.
+These tools are first authored and run in ArcGIS Pro or ArcGIS Desktop, typically as a custom model or script tool, before being shared to an ArcGIS Server installation.
 To publish a geoprocessing service from ArcGIS Pro, see Share your geoprocessing service.
-To publish a web tool from ArcGIS Pro, see Share your web tool.
-To publish a geoprocessing service from ArcGIS Desktop, see A quick tour of authoring and sharing geoprocessing services.
+To publish a web tool with a geoprocessing service from ArcGIS Pro, see Share your web tool.

 A geoprocessing service has properties including Service Description, Tasks, Execution Type, and Result Map Server.
 The geoprocessing tasks that are published in a geoprocessing service are its child resources.